luispedro/luispedro_org/content/simplecms/resume.rst

   Microscopy: from single molecules to animals, Pretoria, November 2011
 - *Learning Subcellular Location from Images and Other Sources of Information*, KDBIO (Knowledge Discovery and Bioinformatics) seminar, Lisbon, February 2012
+- *Modeling Subcellular Location from Images and Other Sources of Information*, EAO Seminar (Instituto Gulbenkian da Ciência), Oeiras, March 2012

 Other Talks
 -----------